 INN funds will be used to create rehabilitative housing environments for adults with co-occurring disorders.
 The project will provide different levels of supportive housing services and mental health services that align with recovery phases.
-The program is designed to stabilize a person's living situation while also providing supportive services on site.
+The program is designed to stabilize a person's living situation while also providing supportive services on site within a shared housing environment.